VanekPetr/practical-financial-optimization-course/INTRODUCTION.md

 **2. The Models Package (`ifunnel`)**

 This repository contains the Python source code for all the optimization models used in the dashboard.
-For those who want to understand the core logic, you can explore or download the code from the **[ifunnel GitHub page](https://github.com/tschm/funnel)**.
+For those who want to understand the core of our course in Python, you can explore or download the code from the **[ifunnel GitHub page](https://github.com/tschm/funnel)**.

 To efficiently study and edit the code from either project, a code editor like PyCharm (the free [Community Edition](https://www.jetbrains.com/pycharm/download/) is excellent), VS Code, or Cursor will be very helpful.